 She hopes to realize this objective through the donation of land by private landowners.
 Landowners who wish to ensure that their land will be protected against logging, hunting and development at their death, can donate their land to ORA still retaining lifetime use and enjoying considerable tax benefits.

-Corinne Thaw was born and raised in Toronto.
-She graduated with a Bachelor of Arts from the University of Toronto.
-She has rescued animals since her early childhood, bringing home and caring for many injured and sick animals.
+A native Torontonian, Corinne has rescued animals since her early childhood, bringing home and caring for many injured and sick animals.
 Corinne has been involved with Claudia in cat rescue for many years even before the creation of ORA.
-After ORA was founded, she decided to take one year off from her real estate management business and undertook post-graduate studies at Humber College in Fundraising and Volunteer Management, graduating with honors.
-She couples her full time job in property management with a second career as a volunteer fundraiser for ORA.
-Fundraising for a small animal organization is a very difficult and exhausting struggle.
+Graduated with a Bachelor of Art from the University of Toronto, after ORA was founded, she decided to take one year off from her real estate management business and to undertake post-graduate studies at Humber College in Fundraising and Volunteer Management, She still spends several hours a day volunteering for ORA and caring for several needy ORA’s dogs.

 Corinne’s favorite pastime is walking in the York regional forest with her three dogs and any other dogs she may be fostering at the time.
 She enjoys the solitude and peace of the forest and the happiness of the dogs running and playing.
 Corinne has also shown a great and instinctive ability in dealing with rescued dogs, helping them to overcome the trauma of abandonment and to feel comfortable and loved.

 Edna is an ORA board member.

 She has been supporting ORA for over a decade by helping as needed.

 Edna is currently still providing a home for some of our loved older cats.

 2018 Volunteers of the Year!